lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

-To make the above requirements more accessible, it's useful to walk through the interactions that occur during BrowserID authentication with a focus on the primary's involvment in the process.
+To make the above requirements more accessible, it's useful to walk through the interactions that occur during BrowserID authentication with a focus on the primary's involvement in the process.

 ### First Time BrowserID Authentication with a Primary IdP (no session)